gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 ---

-In the similar situation with our production service, after a brief period, the total number of spawned goroutines for incoming requests has risen so much, the server became unresponsible.
+In the similar situation with our production service, after a brief period, the total number of spawned goroutines for incoming requests has risen so much, the server became unresponsive.
 Even requests to pprof debug handlers were *s-u-u-u-per slow*, making it look like the server was completely "dead".
 Similarly, our attempts to kill the process with `SIGQUIT` to [get the stack dump of running goroutines][1] didn't seem to work.

 ---